TomoYamanaka/mbed-os-example-client/README.md

 1. Go to [Device Connector > API Console](https://connector.mbed.com/#console).
 1. Enter `https://api.connector.mbed.com/endpoints/DEVICE_NAME/3202/0/5700` in the URI field and click **TEST API**.
 Replace `DEVICE_NAME` with your actual endpoint name.
 The device name can be found in the `security.h` file, see variable `MBED_ENDPOINT_NAME` or it can be found from the traces [Monitoring the application](https://github.com/ARMmbed/mbed-os-example-client#monitoring-the-application).
 1. Decoded string is shown.
-1. Press the `SW3` button to unregister from mbed Device Connector.
-You should see `Unregistered Object Successfully` printed to the serial port and the LED starts blinking.
-This will also stop your application.
-Press the `RESET` button to run the program again.

 ![Decoded String, as shown by the API Console](zxing.png)